demisto/content/Packs/Slack/Integrations/SlackV3/README.md

 This integration was integrated and tested with Slack.
 ## Configure SlackV3 on Cortex XSOAR

 Slack V3 utilizes "Socket Mode" to enable the integration to communicate directly with Slack for mirroring.
-This will require a dedicated Slack app to be created for the XSOAR integration.
+This requires a dedicated Slack app to be created for the XSOAR integration.

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.